YES Program Guidelines

 - Doubled or bonus hours will not be accepted.

 - Performance-oriented community service: only the performance (live or recorded), not the practice/training, is counted as Y.E.S. hours.
+MAX 1 service hour will be accepted.

 - Office aide hours are not accepted as Y.E.S. hours.